 Breast Cancer Care WA provides a supportive care service for those affected by breast cancer in Western Australia.
 It recognises that individuals have different needs and therefore require different levels of response.
-The supportive care provision is evidence-based and customised to meet the individual or family's needs, which may require liaison, collaboration, or referral to another agency.
+The supportive care provision is evidencebased and customised to meet the individual or family's needs, which may require liaison, collaboration, or referral to another agency.

-The principal activities of Breast Cancer Care WA in the course of the period consisted of providing personalised emotional, practical and financial support to people affected by breast cancer and educating the community to increase awareness and early detection of breast cancer.
+The principal activities of Breast Cancer Care WA during the period consisted of providing personalised emotional, practical, and financial support to people affected by breast cancer and educating the community to increase awareness and early detection of breast cancer.